-On April 15, 2015, the Medicare Access & CHIP Reauthorization Act (MACRA) was passed, setting explicit goals for an alternate payment model and value-based payments.
-Medicare has set a 2016 goal of tying 30% of payments to quality or value through alternative payment models, by the end of 2018, 50% of payments will be tied to these models.
-One of these new value-based payment programs is the Merit Based Incentive Payment System (MIPS), which will rely heavily on performance measures.
+One of these value-based payment programs is MIPS or the Merit-based Incentive Payment System, which relies heavily on performance measures.
 Historically, CMS has taken data from two years prior to tabulate penalties.
-Information on where providers stand with their Meaningful Use, PQRS and Value Based Modifier quality metrics from 2017 data will determine provider reimbursement rates in 2019.
+Information on where providers stand with what were formerly known as their Meaningful Use, PQRS and Value-based Modifier metrics from this year will determine provider Medicare Part B reimbursement rates two years later.

-This is where M-CEITA can help.
-As Michigan’s federally designated Regional Extension Center (REC), we work with Michigan providers to accelerate the selection, adoption, and meaningful use of health information technology to improve the quality and efficiency of care delivered in our state.
+M-CEITA - As Michigan’s federally designated Regional Extension Center (REC), we work with Michigan providers to accelerate the selection, adoption, and meaningful use of health information technology to improve the quality and efficiency of care delivered in our state.
 M-CEITA is also committed to the Million Hearts® Initiative.
 Through our EHR adoption services, our staff works with providers to meet the rigorous demands of the clinical quality measures related to hypertension and diabetes.
-You can learn more about this at our new Health IT website: HITeLearningCenter.org
+You can learn more about this at our Health IT website: HITeLearningCenter.org